rails/rails/guides/source/action_view_helpers.md

 #### strip_tags

-Strips all HTML tags from the HTML, including comments.
+Strips all HTML tags from the HTML, including comments and special characters.

 ```ruby
 strip_tags("Strip <i>these</i> tags!")